Makes 50 to 60 egg rolls

 Transfer the finished egg rolls to a dish.
 Transfer the second batch of egg rolls from the frying pan to the saucepan.
 Continue to fry for 4 more minutes at medium-high heat.
 Apply the same procedures to the remaining uncooked egg rolls.
 This process is rather lengthy, but it will produce nice golden egg rolls.

-I love to hear your experiences.
+I love to hear about your experiences.
 Please leave your comments below.